Details of Norway tourist visa

 How much is Norway visa?

-The key point here is that you must pay the money while registering your application in the Application Portal, however you can get a refund when you arrive at the embassy for your appointment.
-In order to make the process easier for you, here is all the details about the cost of Norway visa:
+The key point here is that you must pay the money while registering your application in the Application Portal; however, you can get a refund when you arrive at the embassy for your appointment.
+In order to make the process easier for you, here are all the details about the cost of Norway visa:

 • 80 euros for adults and children over the age of 12